Getting Started with the OpenTelemetry Collector

 health_check:

-# PProf extension allows fetching Collector's performance profile
+# PProf extension allows fetching the Collector's performance profile

 pprof: